SkylineCommunications/dataminer-docs/connector-help/connector_help/Snell Wilcox Sirius 850 Dual Frame.md

 # Snell Wilcox Sirius 850 Dual Frame

 This is an SNMP-based connector for the Snell and Wilcox Sirius 850 expandable router.
 The Sirius 850 is part of the Sirius 800 family of multi-format, expandable, advanced hybrid routers.
 Currently there are two different controllers in use, each having their own connector range.
-Thic connector has two frames, each frame has defined number of inputs/outputs.
+This connector has two frames.
+Each frame has a defined number of inputs and outputs.

 ## About